Shellyspike/Primo/Primo.Networking_en.md

      - Value,
      - Execute (button to perform the request).

-2. The element includes the following properties
+2. The element includes the following properties:

    - **Authentication**:
-     - Authentication
-   - **Certificate**:
+     - Authentication - Select the authentication type from the dropdown list.
+Available options:
+       1) None - No authentication required by default;
+       2) Simple - Simple authentication using login and password;
+       3) Windows - Windows credentials are used;
+       4) Client Certificate - Client certificate authentication.

-     - Certificate
+   - **Certificate** - Parameters for the Client Certificate authentication type:
+     - Certificate - Specify the path to the certificate file or the Subject in the Root store.
-     - Certificate password
+     - Certificate password - Specify the certificate password.
-     - Secure certificate password
+     - Secure certificate password - If using an encrypted certificate password, provide it in this field as a SecureString variable.

    - **General**:
      - Continue on exception
      - Disable logging